Johnston's Saltbox

 About Johnston's Saltbox

-For planning, the most useful confirmed details are the city, the casual dress code, the posted hours: closed Monday; 11:30 AM–2 PM and 5–8:30 PM Tuesday through Friday; 10 AM–2 PM and 5–8:30 PM Saturday; and 10 AM–2 PM Sunday.
-Those windows provide clear midday and evening opportunities on several days, with Sunday limited to the earlier service listed here.
+For planning, the most useful details are the city, the casual dress code, the posted hours: closed Monday; 11:30 AM–2 PM and 5–8:30 PM Tuesday through Friday; 10 AM–2 PM and 5–8:30 PM Saturday; and 10 AM–2 PM Sunday.
+Those windows provide clear midday and evening opportunities on several days, with Sunday limited to the earlier service.
 For readers comparing more broadly, use current restaurant information to sort this choice against other dining options, especially if timing, availability, or a particular kind of meal will determine the decision.

 A relaxed option, not a formal splurge

-The strongest grounded case here is fit: Johnston's Saltbox can be considered when you want a casual San Carlos meal and do not need a dress-code-driven or credential-driven reservation.
+The clearest case here is fit: Johnston's Saltbox can be considered when you want a casual San Carlos meal and do not need a dress-code-driven or credential-driven reservation.
 In that sense, it may work best for a plan where comfort and practicality are more important than ceremony, formality, or the reassurance of published accolades.
 If you are comparing other options, consider Sushi Shin, Saffron, Town, The Refuge as other dining choices.

 Who should consider it